The Practice

 Key Characteristics:

-• Full Orchestration: Combine all three layers (Markdown Prompt Engineering + Agent Primitives + Context Engineering) into unified processes
+• Full Orchestration: Combine all three disciplines (Prompt Engineering + Agent Primitives + Context Engineering) into unified processes

 • Complete Automation: Handle entire development tasks from context loading through implementation to learning integration